HorieYuhei/Data_structure-and-Algorithm/README.md

 # practice
-This is a repository of studying
+This is a repository of studying algorithm